-- 1. Make sure that the DIMM modules are properly and fully installed. - Check if different speeds of DIMMs have been installed and check if the BIOS setup is configured for the fastest speed of RAM used.
-(It is recommended to use the same RAM speed for all DIMMs in the system.) - Make sure you are using the correct type of DDR3 Registered ECC 1333 MHz/1066 MHz/800 MHz SDRAM (recommended by the manufacturer.) - Check for bad DIMM modules or slots by swapping a single module between all memory slots and check the results. - Make sure that all memory modules are fully seated in their slots.
-Make sure to follow the instructions given on DIMM population in Section 2-3 in Chapter 2. - 6.
-Check the position of the 115V/230V switch on the power supply. - Please follow the instructions given in the DIMM Population Tables listed on Page 2-8 to install your memory modules.
+- 1. Make sure that the DIMM modules are properly and fully installed. - 2.
+Check if different speeds of DIMMs have been installed.
+It is strongly recommended to use the same RAM speed for all DIMMs in the system. - 3.
+Make sure you are using the correct type of DDR3 Registered ECC 1333 MHz/1066 MHz/800 MHz SDRAM (recommended by the manufacturer.) - 4.
+Check for bad DIMM modules or slots by swapping a single module between all memory slots and check the results. - 5.
+Make sure that all memory modules are fully seated in their slots.
+Make sure to follow the instructions given in Section 2-4 in Chapter 2. - 6.
+Check the position of the 115V/230V switch on the power supply. - 7.
+Please follow the instructions given in the DIMM Population Tables listed on Pages 2-7 and 2-8 to install your memory modules.